Translate

 Most of the above can also be applied to Neuroendocrine Carcinomas (NECs), a poorly differentiated type of NEN.

 Despite what you see in patient groups and statistics pushed out by certain organisations, most NETs are localised (i.e. low stage) and grade 1.
 These statistics can be seen in the SEER US NET study published in 2017 (based on data up to 2012) – this document can be found in my “Not as rare as you think” blog post here.
 When you consider the game changers below, this should hopefully confirm/improve this situation when new statistics come out in this new era of better imaging and earlier diagnoses.
-An update to the above SEER dataset is due sometime in 2023.
+An update to the above SEER dataset is due sometime in 2024.

 Imaging is a game changer

 As we progress, so does science.
 Consequently, imaging is playing a part in finding many cancers earlier and quicker, including NETs.
 In addition to the regular approaches above and the incidental findings which do help in early-stage diagnosis, those who are referred for conventional imaging have another chance of an early-stage diagnosis.
 It’s not true to say that undiagnosed NETs are never found on conventional imaging (scopes/xray/CT/MRI.
-I’m fairly confident if statistics existed most diagnoses are based on findings of conventional imaging.
+I’m fairly confident that if statistics existed, most NET diagnoses are based on findings of conventional imaging and scopes.
 But add nuclear imaging which is advancing at a phenomenal rate compared to 10 years ago, the chances of finding NETs have been exponentially increased.
 The difficulty is getting to the stage of carrying out nuclear imaging, there can be several hurdles to jump not least the availability of PETs and nuclear radioligands.

 I am seeing more and more early-stage NETs in my patient group in difficult to diagnose primary sites where many are diagnosed at a late stage meaning an incurable cancer with long term surveillance and reduced prognosis. e.g. Small Intestine NETs and Pancreatic NETs.